Ruby-throated Hummingbird, Archilochus colubris

 In the fall it flies nonstop across the Gulf of Mexico, a distance of nearly 500 miles and taking 18 to 20 hours under favorable conditions, to winter in southern Mexico or northern Central America.
 To accomplish this tremendous migration, a hummingbird will double its body mass by fattening on nectar and insects in the weeks prior to departure.

 Description: This tiny bird has a long thin bill and an iridescent green back.
 Both the male and female are white below, but the male has a brilliant iridescent red gorget (throat) that can look black under certain lighting conditions.
-Juveniles (June-September) look like the adult female, but juvenile males often develop a few red feathers in the gorget by the end of the summer.
+Juveniles (June-September) look like adult females, but juvenile males often develop a few red feathers in the gorget by the end of the summer.

 Weight: 0.11 oz